-If a memory semaphore mechanism is chosen, APs will disable the interrupts and poll the memory semaphore for the unique value that matches the contents of their Local ID Register in bits 16-31 and a value of 0xFFFF in bits 0-15 (refer to Figure 3-3).
+If a memory variable wake-up mechanism is chosen, the APs will disable interrupts and poll the memory variable for the unique value that matches the contents of their Local ID Register in bits 16-31 and a value of 0xFFFF in bits 0-15 (refer to Figure 3-3).
 The BSP will set this value to wake up one AP at a time.
-The AP will clear the memory semaphore to zero, execute the next phase of SAL code and, if necessary, return to the wait loop.
+The AP will clear the memory variable to zero, execute the next phase of SAL code and, if necessary, return to the wait loop.

 Figure 3-3.
-Memory Semaphore Format
+Wake-up Memory Variable Format